gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Past Donaien and Armaend's; past Fraederiq's house, where his father Gaeston was just coming out onto the street, looking for someone to blame for the bottles that had fallen off his shelves and shattered.
-There---Mamaere Mayeule's tavern.
+There—Mamaere Mayeule's tavern.
 Erileine cut right into the little alley that ran between it and the smokehouse next door.
 She ran blindly for a second, her eyes useless in the deep shadows after the brightness of the morning, praying that Mamaere Mayeule hadn't left